 Since this is a free PDF, all you need to do is download it here: Productive Planning PDF.

 Seriously – that’s it!

 I know that you can be a more productive college student if you are given the right tools, and that’s what I’m hoping to help you with!

 Remember, I can only give you the information – You’re the one that has to follow through on it.

-I’m looking forward to seeing you in the course!
+I’m looking forward to hearing how you like it!